Engal Anna: Plot

 SP agrees to take care of Kannan.
-Kannan is the son of Manivannan, his uncle who had helped SP become a successful businessman.
+Kannan is the son of Ramanathan, his uncle who had helped SP become a successful businessman.
 Kannan is a flirt and womaniser, so his mother wants SP to take care of him and change his behaviours for the better.
 However, what SP and his mother do not know is that Kannan has only agreed to stay in the house when he learns that Parvathi lives next door to SP in order to woo her.
 Comical scenes recur throughout the movie, where Mayil, who does not like Kannan and his friend Cheenu staying with them, tries to get them out of the house.

 Gowri learns that SP is sponsoring Parvathi's studies and confronts him.
 SP tells her that Parvathi is his sister.
 Gowri then asks Parvathi to call SP for her birthday party.
 SP then gets upset and confronts Gowri.
 Gowri then reveals that her sponsor was SP all the while.
 During the birthday party, Bhavani comes and takes Gowri away.
 Then, it becomes clear that Gowri is Bhavani's sister.
 Rivalry arises between Gowri and Bhavani.
 Parvathi starts showing affection towards Kannan but says that it is wrong and walks away.
 At this time, Bhavani's husband Durairaj and his gang come to kidnap her.
 While rescuing Parvathi from Durairaj, Kannan decides to bring Gowri back too.
 Then, Gowri's family members come to take her forcefully, but they are stopped by Kannan.
 When told off by SP for doing so, he tells Mayil that he will sponsor the girl that loves SP like how SP sponsors the girl that he loves.